itskiani/config-parser/README.md

 # ConfigParser
-A config-parser is a PHP configuration parser with the caching system for different formats.
+A config-parser is a PHP configuration parser with caching and supports different formats.